SimonNir/ca_abc/README.md

 ## Known Issues

-  * BFGS Hessian approximation degrades in extremely high dimensions (\>300D); Lanczos or Rayleigh methods (to be incorporated in future work) likely become preferable
+  * BFGS Hessian approximation degrades in high dimensions (\>300D); Lanczos method likely becomes preferable.
+  * For extremely high-dimensional problems (\>1000D), bias storage may become memory-intensive; it is recommended to restrict biasing to particular atoms and dump trajectory often, to decrease storage needs
-  * ASE interface may require configuration for some calculators
+  * ASE interface may require additional configuration for some calculators
   * dynamic deltas >> 1 often perform far better than when restricted to the expected (0,1] domain; this might be due to the imperfection of the BFGS hessian or anhamonicity of the landscapes

 -----